 Land Grants - Land Grants have several definitions.
 In the original definitions a grant was land reserved by a foreign government at the time of U.S. acquisition.
 These lands became a part of the U.S., but the foreign entity retained ownership.
 A more encompassing use of the term refers to any lands where title has been confirmed or conferred from the United States for a particular reason or purpose.
 Grants were often transferred out of the public lands to states or other interests.
 The PLSS rectangular areas are not defined under the Land Grants.
-Some related terms that may be used for Land Grants are: (1) A quantity grant is a grant which the Congress specifies only the number of acres or the general type of public lands which are granted and which the grantee will secure by making selections from available public land, (2) A grant in place is a grant in which Congress specifically states, or implies, the legal description of the public lands which are granted, (3) Place lands which are lands granted in aid of a railroad company which are within certain limits on each side of the road, and which became instantly fixed by the adoption of the centerline of the railroad, or (4) Alternate lands granted to states under the public land laws when granted lands were unavailable.
+Some related terms that may be used for Land Grants are: (1) A quantity grant is a grant which the Congress specifies only the number of acres or the general type of public lands which are granted and which the grantee will secure by making selections from available public land, (2) A grant in place is a grant in which Congress specifically states, or implies, the legal description of the public lands which are within certain limits on each side of the road, and which became instantly fixed by the adoption of the centerline of the railroad, or (4) Alternate lands granted to states under the public land laws when granted lands were unavailable.